weecology/website/content/people/alumni/akash_goel.md

 +++

-Akash is a Computer Science undergraduate at Delhi Technological university.
-He is a Google Summer of Code 2016 intern for the EcoData Retriever project and will work on enhancing the functionality and usability of the software.
-Interests include competitive programming, machine learning and web development.
+Akash was a Google Summer of Code 2016 intern for the Data Retriever project and worked on enhancing the functionality and usability of the software.